Self-Sabotaging behavior: Here’s Why You Want To Fail

 Whatever happens, I revert to a subpar life situation – dwelling in despair and wondering how I went so wrong.
 However, acknowledging that a part of me wants to fail is the hardest pill to swallow, but the most important.

-In this article, I’m going to lead you through my process of realization, healing, and transformation to finally put an end to self-sabotaging behavior.
+In this article, I’ll guide you through my process of realization, healing, and transformation to finally end self-sabotaging behavior.

 You deserve to have an incredible life, you just need to stop getting in your way.